makrai/notes/cummis18-speech-health.md

       * feature representation learning, classification or both
 * Internet-of-Things (IoT) means there is currently a vast array of
   * microphone enabled smart-devices and wearable technologies on the market, eg, the Apple WatchTM series, Samsung GearTM technology, or the Sony SmartWatchTM series
   * Voice-based applications for the remote monitor of speaker states & traits including health are becoming more conspicuous in the literat [17, 18, 19]
   * Smart monitoring technologies, based on deep learning and big data
     * role in and remote diagnosis of various health conditions

-# how health states affect the muscular and cognitive procs in speech prod
+# 2 How health states affect the muscular and cognitive procs in speech prod

-# the major breakthroughs that kick-started current deep learning
+# 3 The major breakthroughs that kick-started current deep learning

 # 4 DL approaches conducted on ComParE and AVEC health sub-challenge data